Favozza/DF_Translator/README.md

 * Translate between fantasy languages directly.
 * Uses the **original in-game dictionaries**, preserving Dwarf Fortress' own limitations and style.
-* Keeps existing words from Dwarf Fortress languages untranslated when they are likely to be names.
 * Correctly handles compound words used in:
   * Surnames
   * Site names